Stephanie Plum: Joseph Morelli

 In the movie, One for the Money, Joe Morelli is played by actor Jason O'Mara.

 Ranger

 Ranger is Stephanie's fellow bounty hunter and tutor and sometimes known as "Batman" because of his mysterious ways.
+He’s close to six foot, one way or the other, is Latino, with medium brown skin and dark brown hair cut short.
+His teeth are white and even, and he has a killer smile that is seen only on special occasions.
+He dresses in black.
+His given name is Carlos Manoso.
+His street name, Ranger, is a holdover from time spent in Special Forces.
+These days, he does the occasional high-risk bond enforcement job, and is the managing partner of a security firm located in a stealth building in center city.
 Ranger is Cuban-American, and drives a rotation of very expensive black cars—including a black Porsche 911 Turbo (Stephanie has lingering questions about the origin of Ranger's car-supply, but he will only say "Don't ask").
 He is the C.E.O. of RangeMan Enterprises, LLC, a security company (among other things).
 Ranger's real name is Ricardo Carlos Manoso; in High Five, it is revealed that he has a daughter named Julie.
 Julie's mother is named Rachel and her stepfather is named Ron; Ranger got Rachel pregnant one night when he was in the military and on leave.
 Ranger married her and gave the baby his name and financial support.
 The two were divorced when the baby was born, but he visits when invited.